falquaddoomi/gorilla_cmd/README.md

 Dumps the excel data to stdout if no filename is specified.

+*-v*: runs the script in verbose mode, which outputs some debugging information to stderr.

+*-u*: emits the results URL.

+If -o is not specified, the URL is appended to stdout.
+If -o is specified, the URL is written to a new file with the same path and name as the outfile, but with a .url extension.

 *(NOTE: this script relies on the argparse module introduced in Python 2.7.
 If you're running a previous version of Python, you can install the argparse module via pip/wheel.)*